PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 For native modules’, we have indicated the multistore compatibility in the  [readme.md](https://github.com/PrestaShop/ps_emailalerts/pull/44/files) of each module.

-Modules developers can now indicate the multistore compatibility in the source code of their module, by calling the `setMultistoreCompatibility` method with one of the following constant values: `MULTISTORE_COMPATIBILITY_YES`, `MULTISTORE_COMPATIBILITY_PARTIAL`, `MULTISTORE_COMPATIBILITY_NO`, or `MULTISTORE_COMPATIBILITY_NOT_CONCERNED`
+Modules developers can now indicate the multistore compatibility in the source code of their module, by declaring a `multistoreCompatibility` attribute, and give it one of the following constant as a value: `MULTISTORE_COMPATIBILITY_YES`, `MULTISTORE_COMPATIBILITY_PARTIAL`, `MULTISTORE_COMPATIBILITY_NO`, or `MULTISTORE_COMPATIBILITY_NOT_CONCERNED`
-Example: `$this->setMultistoreCompatibility(self::MULTISTORE_COMPATIBILITY_NOT_CONCERNED);`
+Example: `public $multistoreCompatibility = self:: MULTISTORE_COMPATIBILITY_YES`

-This way, the multistore compatibility is indicated for merchants in their back-office when clicking on the “read more” link of modules in the Modules Catalog and Module Manager sections.
+This way, the multistore compatibility is indicated for merchants in their back-office for the installed modules.
+This information is displayed when clicking on the “read more” link of installed modules in the Module Manager section.

 ![Multistore module compatibility](/assets/images/2021/06/multistore_module_compatibility.png)